Understanding Separation Anxiety in Dogs: Causes, Signs, & Ways to Help

 #3: Accidents in the house: Even a housetrained dog might have a potty accident when anxiety strikes.

-#4: Restlessness: Pacing, excessive licking, trembling, and panting when left home alone may indicate your dog is feeling uneasy.
+#4: Restlessness: Pacing, excessive licking, panting, and shaking when left home alone may indicate your dog is feeling uneasy.

 #5: Attempts to escape: Dogs may try to exit through the same door as their pet parents after they leave.